saigerutherford/CIFTI_fmri_workflow/README.md

 fMRIPrep outputs a HTML file that can be used to QC all steps of preprocessing.
 This should be done for each run, for each subject.

 ## Step 5: Connectivity
 To create resting state and task connectivity matrices I used the scripts in the connectivity folder.
 These are MATLAB scripts that will regress out all of your confounds in a single step, and can also remove volumes from the time-series if this wasn't done already.
+You will need the GIFTI MATLAB toolbox which is a part of the HCPpipelines Github (https://github.com/Washington-University/HCPpipelines/tree/master/global/matlab/gifti-1.6).
+More documentation to use these scripts coming soon.

 ## Step 6: Task
 You will need to clone the HCP pipelines GitHub repo (https://github.com/Washington-University/HCPpipelines) to get some of their scripts for the task analysis.
 You will also need to have connectome workbench & FSL installed...More details on how to run these scripts coming soon.